-The externally set task The externally set task is worth 40% of the course grade:
+One externally set exam task The externally set task is worth 40% of the course grade:

-- Duration: 10 hours. - The externally set task will see students responding to a brief which will require them to research, design and manufacture practical outcomes.
+- Duration: 10 hours. - The externally set exam task will see students responding to a brief which will require them to research, design and model practical outcomes.